SWOSU Music Camps

 Chrisalyne Hagood

-Chrisalyne Hagood holds a Bachelor’s Degree in Music Education from Southwestern Oklahoma State University and is in her 11th year of teaching at Weatherford Public Schools.
-She currently serves as the Middle School Band Director.
-In that time, her bands have received the Outstanding Achievement Award, the highest award given to Oklahoma Middle School Bands, numerous times.
+Chrisalyne Hagood holds a Bachelor’s Degree in Music Education from Southwestern Oklahoma State University and is in her 13th year of teaching at Weatherford Public Schools.
+She currently serves as the Director of the Bands.
+She previously served as the Middle School Band Director for Weatherford Public Schools for 11 years.
+In her time at Weatherford, her bands have received the Outstanding Achievement Award, the highest award given to Oklahoma Middle School Bands, numerous times and Sweepstakes.
 She continually teaches her students how to learn and grow as musicians and young adults.
-She is a very active member of Mu Phi Epsilon, professional music fraternity, Southwestern Oklahoma Band Directors Association, Shortgrass Honor Bands, the Oklahoma Music Educators Association, and the National Association for Music Education.
-Ms. Hagood has been the Camp Office Manager for the SWOSU Music Camps for 10 years.
+She is a very active member of Mu Phi Epsilon, professional music fraternity serving as the Alumni chapter Vice President, Southwestern Oklahoma Band Directors Association, serving as president in the 2024-2025 school year, Shortgrass Honor Bands serving as the President for the past three years, the Oklahoma Music Educators Association, and the National Association for Music Education.
+She was awarded the Jim Clark Band Director of the Year in 2024.
+Ms. Hagood has been the Camp Office Manager for the SWOSU Music Camps for 12 years.
 She began her involvement with SWOSU Music Camps in 2002 as a student camper.
 She quickly valued the learning experiences of camp and wanted to share with others.
-Ms. Hagood enjoys cooking, watching documentaries, and spending time with her cats, Kitty and Renaldo.
+Ms. Hagood enjoys cooking, watching documentaries, and spending time with her cats, Renaldo and CeCe.
 Ms. Hagood is currently the co-Director of SWOSU Music Academy.

 Kathleen Jung